ms/buildtogether.tech/process/index.md

 issue tracker (<span x="collaborate"></span>) periodically and adjust the schedule accordingly.
-The 3×3 effort-importance grid that you drew at the start will help with this: by the time you are a few weeks into your project, you shoul be able to update the effort estimates, add newly-discovered issues, and draw up a more realistic plan.
+The 3×3 effort-importance grid that you drew at the start will help with this: by the time you are a few weeks into your project, you should be able to update the effort estimates, add newly-discovered issues, and draw up a more realistic plan.

 </div>